How Much Does A Smith Machine Bar Weigh?

 Option 2: Rope & Weight

-For this measurement, you’ll need a thin rope about 10 feet long and a series of 10, 5, and 2.5 lbs weight plates.
+For this measurement, you’ll need a thin rope about 10 feet long and a series of 10, 5, and 2.5-lb weight plates.
 Tie one end of a rope around the middle of the bar, Then throw the other end over the top crossbar of the machine.

 Add or remove weights until the bar is in near-perfect balance.
 When the bar is balanced, the weight tied to the rope equals the bar’s weight.

-Second, the friction between the rope and the crossbar will make the bar look a little heavier.
-Which means you could be off by 3 lbs or more.
+Secondly, the friction between the rope and the crossbar can cause the bar to appear heavier, leading to potential errors of 3 lbs or more.

 Custom Nutrition & Workout Plan